openai/openai-cookbook/examples/chatgpt/sharepoint_azure_function/Using_Azure_Functions_and_Microsoft_Graph_to_Query_SharePoint.md

    }
    // Initialize the Graph Client using the initGraphClient function defined above let client = initGraphClient(accessToken);
-   // this is the search body to be used in the Microsft Graph Search API: https://learn.microsoft.com/en-us/graph/search-concept-files const requestBody = {
+   // this is the search body to be used in the Microsoft Graph Search API: https://learn.microsoft.com/en-us/graph/search-concept-files const requestBody = {
        requests: [
            {